Mystic Pizza: Plot

-Sisters Kat and Daisy Araújo and their friend Jojo Barbosa are Portuguese-American teenage girls working as waitresses at Mystic Pizza, a pizza parlor owned by Leona in the fishing town of Mystic, Connecticut.
+Sisters Kat and Daisy Araújo, and their friend Josephina "JoJo" Barboza, are young Portuguese-American women working as waitresses at Mystic Pizza, a pizza parlor owned by Leona and her husband Vic in the fishing town of Mystic, Connecticut.

+JoJo is engaged to Bill but faints at their wedding because she has reservations.
+The weight of responsibility of marriage and family hits her all at once and she is overcome.

+She wants to continue having a relationship with Bill until she is ready to be married.
+She loves her physical relationship with Bill but he wants more.
+Bill breaks up with her because she will not commit, although it is clear they both love each other.

-Kat and Daisy are total opposites.
-Kat, the younger sister, is an aspiring astronomer working at the planetarium in the Whaling Museum of the Mystic Seaport, and Yale University accepted her on a partial scholarship.
-Kat works at the restaurant and as a babysitter to raise money for school.
-Daisy's goal is to have as much fun as possible.
-Their mother is pleased with Kat, while often questioning Daisy's life choices.
+Kat and Daisy are opposites.
+Kat, the younger sister, is an aspiring astronomer.
+She has been accepted to Yale University on a partial scholarship and, in addition to waitressing at Mystic Pizza and babysitting, is working at the Mystic Seaport Whaling Museum‘s planetarium.
+In contrast, glamorous Daisy's goal is to have as much fun as possible.

-Daisy meets Charles, a rich young man at a bar.
-The two are immediately attracted to each other and begin a relationship, much to her mother's dismay.
-At a family dinner, Charles's relatives unintentionally make insensitive comments about Daisy's ethnicity, and Charles overreacts.
+Daisy meets Charles, a rich young man, at a bar.
+The two begin a relationship, much to her mother's dismay.
+At a family dinner, Charles's relatives make insensitive comments about Daisy's Portuguese ethnicity, and Charles overreacts.
 Daisy breaks up with him, accusing him of using her to rebel against his parents.

-Kat finds herself infatuated with her employer Tim, an architect and Yale graduate, who hired her to babysit his four-year-old daughter Phoebe while his wife works in England.
-A relationship ultimately develops between them that she believes to be love, and they have sex.
-However, when his wife returns, Kat's illusions are shattered.
-Daisy consoles her devastated sister, and they bond.
+Kat becomes infatuated with Tim, an architect and Yale graduate who has hired her to babysit his four-year-old daughter Phoebe while his wife works in England.
+A relationship develops between them, and they sleep together.

-Jojo fainted at her wedding to Bill because she had cold feet about making a lifetime commitment.
-Nonetheless, she wants to continue having sex with Bill until she is ready to be married.
-Bill eventually breaks up with her because she will not make a commitment.
+Tensions rise between the two sisters: Kat criticizes Daisy for being promiscuous, which Daisy resents, since Kat is having an affair with a married man.
+However, when Tim’s wife Nicki returns, Tim rejects Kat.
+Daisy consoles her sister, and they reconcile.

-A famous television food critic called "The Fireside Gourmet" unexpectedly visits Mystic Pizza.
-As Kat, Daisy, Jojo, and Leona watch from the counter, he takes a few bites of one pizza slice, jots notes in his notebook, and leaves after paying the check.
+A television food critic known as "The Fireside Gourmet" unexpectedly visits Mystic Pizza.
+He takes a few bites of one pizza slice, jots notes, pays, and leaves.
 His approval can do wonders for a restaurant, but they are not optimistic.
-However, a few days later he gives the pizzeria his highest rating, calling the pizza "superb".
-The restaurant phone immediately starts ringing, with Leona laughing as she informs the caller that no reservations are needed.

-In the end, Tim brings Phoebe to Mystic Pizza because she wants to say goodbye to Kat.
-Tim gives her a check to help cover her tuition expenses, but she tears it up; she later accepts money from Leona.
-Jojo finally marries Bill, and Daisy and Charles reconcile at the wedding.
-The film ends with the three girls overlooking the water from the restaurant's balcony, reminiscing about their time together and wondering about the future.
+A few days later, Tim brings Phoebe to Mystic Pizza because she wants to say goodbye to Kat, as her family is leaving town.
+Tim gives Kat a check to help cover her tuition expenses, but she tears it up just as Fireside Gourmet’s latest show airs and he gives the restaurant his highest rating.

+JoJo marries Bill, Kat accepts a loan from Leona, and Daisy and Charlie reconcile at the wedding.
+The film ends with the three women overlooking the water from the restaurant's balcony, reminiscing about their time together and wondering about the future—and what Leona puts in the pizza!